 We must tackle the ever rising tax issue NOW and bring local government spending under control IMMEDIATELY.
-Right-size, outsource some key functions.
+Right-size the work force and outsource some key functions where cost savings make sense.
 We currently outsource 75% of all paving and most mowing in summer yet do some in-house.
 Why?
 The best provider gets all the work.

-Use Berkheimer to collect real estate taxes just like they colect Earned Income Taxes for the city, they already have an office in City hall.
+Use Berkheimer to collect real estate taxes just like they collect Earned Income Taxes for the city, they already have an office in City hall.

 We need more police on our streets.
 We need to give them the newest technology.
+Use drone technology for surveillance and to deter crime.
 We need an east side sub-station with an emphasis on community policing whereby foot, bike and car patrols meet neighbors, talk to residents and become seen as being part of the community.

 We need to immediately start vetting investment firms to provide services for the pension funds.
 Start with 12 firms, all get equal $$, after 1 year the top 6 get double shares.
 The next year the top 3 firms split all the $$$.
 Constant vigilance to ensure that we make good returns, as the pension funds are calculated to get 7% compund returns annually.

-We must start puchasing MORE from local TAX PAYING companies that employ Erie residents and make Erie strong.
+We must start purchasing MORE from local TAX PAYING companies that employ Erie residents and make Erie strong.
+No more driving a city truck with 2 workers in it to Lowes in Summit or Millcreek to purchase lumber and nails.
 Can we bundle purchases with Erie County and Millcreek?
 Also, we should utilize reverse auctions where possible for more savings: http://www.gsa.gov/portal/content/174799